It’s one way to celebrate the contributions of AAPI people to American culture, history, and progress.

 Natural Beauty by Ling Ling Huang

 The protagonist of this novel is a talented piano player who’s forced to give up her dreams to provide for her parents after an accident.
-That takes her to working at a high-end beauty store in New York City.
+That takes her to work at a high-end beauty store in New York City.
 She becomes transfixed with the world of beauty and the store’s charismatic owner, but all that primping, plucking, and injecting reveals something ugly underneath.

 Portrait of a Thief by Grace D. Li